-- 1. promote the interdisciplinary study of women; - 2. promote a scholarly understanding of the current issues women face academically, professionally and personally; - 3. examine the impact of cultural attitudes and social structures on women's lives; - 4. explore the diversity of women's experiences across race, culture and class; - 5. gain an understanding and appreciation for women's contributions in the arts, sciences and other arenas; - 6. engage in scholarly discourse that allows for the integration of this content with students' fields of study; and - 7. foster a spirit of community among women's studies faculty and students and a commitment to work toward the goal of a just and equitable world.
+- 1. promote the interdisciplinary study of women; - 2. promote a scholarly understanding of the current issues women face academically, professionally and personally; - 3. examine the impact of cultural attitudes and social structures on women's lives; - 4. explore the diversity of women's experiences across race, culture and class: - 5. gain an understanding and appreciation for women's contributions in the arts, sciences and other arenas; - 6. encourage the study of gender issues in contemporary America; - 7. engage in scholarly discourse that allows for the integration of this content with students' fields of study; and - 8. foster a spirit of community among women's studies faculty and students and a commitment to work toward the goal of a just and equitable world.
+Minor (20-21 hours) Core course: